cmu-sei/crucible/docs/blueprint/index.md

 - **System Admin:** Can use all administration privileges on the Blueprint application.
 - **Content Developer:** Can view, edit, create, and approve events on the MSEL.
-- **Facilitator:** Manages the exercise, can advance moves, execute injects, and check injects as completed.
+- **Facilitator:** Manages the exercise, can advance moves, execute events, and check events as completed.

 ![Blueprint Users Admin OE](../assets/img/blueprintUsersAdmin-v2.png)